obsidiansystems/obelisk/README.md

 ### Host Redirection

 A `redirect_hosts` file can be added in the deployment directory (`~/code/myapp-deploy` in the example above), allowing you to specify alternative domain names that will redirect to the deployment domain.
+This feature assumes the apropriate CNAME records have been added with a domain registration service.

 Add one domain per line in `redirect_hosts`.
 All listed domains will redirect to the publicly accessible domain specified by `ob deploy init`.